jbcodeforce/aws-studies/docs/serverless/index.md

 **Pricing** is based on what we provision, then the task level CPU and memory and the per-second billing with one minute minimum.

 To share data between containers, Fargate provides 4 GB volumes space per task, and the volume is mounted in the container.
+By default, Fargate tasks are given a minimum of 20 GiB of free ephemeral storage.

-For IAM security, the same policies can be set as we do on EC2.
+For IAM security, the same policies can be set as we do for EC2.
 We still need to add an `execution role` to define access to ECR to download images and CloudWatch for monitoring.

 ## Step function